foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 Content
 ========

-First, this document will give you a brief introduction of |embarc|, and also show you how to get the package.
+* First, this lab will give you a brief introduction of |embarc|, and also show you how to get the package.
-Then, you will learn how to run the provided examples and debug.
+* Then, you will learn how to run the provided examples and debug.
-Finally, you will be presented the steps to create your own embARC applications.
+* Finally, you will be presented the steps to create your own embARC applications.

 Principles